Textualize/textual/docs/tutorial.md

 ### Try it out!

-The following is *not* a screenshot, but a fulling interactive Textual app running in your browser.
+The following is *not* a screenshot, but a fully interactive Textual app running in your browser.

 !!! textualize "Try in Textual-web"